Benjikuo/Benjikuo/README.md

 </p>

 ### 🧠 About Me
-💡 I love creating small but useful desktop tools — mixing **Python**, **AI**, and a bit of magic.
+💡 I like to think hard question, so I like to play chess or solving hard puzzles 🧑🏻‍💻 I love to make some cool programs just for fun.
+For example, I made a lot of desktop toys with python.
-🎹 I also play piano, design interfaces, and sometimes make weird things just for fun.
+🎹 I also play piano, do magic tricks, so that my hand are become flexible.

 - 🧩 Currently working on: **Desktop Chess**
 - 🐍 Learning: **Python / C++ / HTML / JS / AI integration**